-- College & Departmental requirements that may be used to meet GE requirements. - If used as (N) or (S) courses in General Education, hours in this block reduced by 3.
+College & Departmental requirements that may be used to meet GE requirements.

 - A minimum of 40 semester credit hours and 100 grade points must be earned in courses numbered 3000 or above. - A 2.00 GPA or higher in upper-division hours. - The student must earn a minimum grade of "C" in all AGCM courses.